Together we're making South Carolina and the Southeast a destination for students, academics, industry leaders, and entrepreneurs.

 MISSION: Champion the advancement of quantum talent and technology in South Carolina.

-We see a future where South Carolina - and the Southeast - offers the most dynamic and globally competitive destination for quantum discovery, education, and entrepreneurship.
+VISION: South Carolina - and the Southeast - offer the most dynamic and globally competitive destination for quantum discovery, education, and entrepreneurship.

-While we experience the benefits of classical computing every day (cell phones, cars, internet security and searching), and while computer chips have been getting smaller and processors more powerful, today’s computers (and even supercomputers) have hit their relative ceiling.
+We experience the benefits of classical computing every day in our cellphones, cars, and internet security and searching).
+While computer chips have been getting smaller and processors more powerful, today’s computers (and even supercomputers) have hit their relative ceiling.

 This new approach to computing is at the heart of a fundamentally different kind of computer called a Quantum computer.
 As a direct result of Quantum computing technology entering the commercial market, computing as we know it will change more in the next 10 years than it has since the introduction of computers.

-There is no doubt Quantum computing will contribute greatly to the areas of critical importance to South Carolina’s economy: fields of finance, drug discovery, aerospace design, artificial intelligence, advanced manufacturing, logistics, and data security.
+Quantum computing will contribute greatly to the areas of critical importance to South Carolina’s economy:

-South Carolina must invest in a roadmap including experienced leadership in community building, collaboration, and entrepreneurship to support academic and industry partners in this Quantum future.
-If we don’t, we risk losing a generational pipeline of talent and employers.
+South Carolina is investing in a roadmap including experienced leadership in community building, collaboration, and entrepreneurship to support academic and industry partners in this Quantum future.
+If SC Quantum doesn't do this work with our partners , we risk losing a generational pipeline of talent and employers.